dickdavis/model-context-protocol-rb/README.md

 #### Resources

 The `ModelContextProtocol::Server::Resource` base class allows subclasses to define a resource that the MCP client can use.
-Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2025-06-18/server/resources/) in the `with_metadata` block.
+Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2025-06-18/server/resources/) in the `define` block.
 You can also define any [resource annotations](https://modelcontextprotocol.io/specification/2025-06-18/server/resources#annotations) in the nested `annotations` block.

 Then, implement the `call` method to build your resource.
 Use the `respond_with` instance method to ensure your resource responds with appropriately formatted response data.